Shaun Ryder: Happy Mondays

-Ryder's early years as a singer for Happy Mondays were depicted in the 2002 British comedy-drama film 24 Hour Party People, a semi-fictional account of Factory Records and the Manchester music scene of the 1980s and early 1990s.
+Ryder's early years as the lead vocalist for Happy Mondays were depicted in the British biographical comedy drama film 24 Hour Party People (2002), a semi-fictional account of Factory Records and the Manchester music scene of the 1980s and early 1990s.
 In the film, Ryder is portrayed by Danny Cunningham.

 Ryder has taken part in two reformations of Happy Mondays (1999–2000 and 2004–present).
-He also released a solo album, Amateur Night in the Big Top, in 2003.
+He also released his debut solo studio album, Amateur Night in the Big Top, in 2003.

-In 2000, following the Big Day Out Festival in Australia with Happy Mondays, Ryder stayed on in Perth, Western Australia with Pete Carroll, who had a record label called Offworld Sounds.
-While in Perth he recorded Amateur Night in the Big Top, an album of punk electronica with Carroll, Shane Norton, Stephen Mallinder from Cabaret Voltaire and Lucky Oceans from American country band Asleep at the Wheel.
-UnCut called it, "exhilarating stuff.
+In 2000, following the annual Big Day Out festival in Australia with Happy Mondays, Ryder stayed on in Perth, Western Australia with Pete Carroll, who had a record label called Offworld Sounds.
+While in Perth he recorded Amateur Night in the Big Top, a studio album of dub trip hop music with Carroll, Shane Norton, Stephen Mallinder of Cabaret Voltaire, and Lucky Oceans of the American Western swing music group Asleep at the Wheel.
+Uncut called it, "exhilarating stuff.
 Another wildly implausible Ryder comeback" while Ministry of Sound said it was "A remarkable album.
-The most vitriolic lyrics this side of Dylan's 'Ballad of a Thin Man' and Sex Pistols 'EMI'".
+The most vitriolic lyrics this side of [Bob] Dylan's 'Ballad of a Thin Man' and Sex Pistols 'EMI'".
 The album was recorded quickly during a few late night sessions in Carroll's garage studio during an extremely hot Perth summer.
 The album was subsequently released on Offworld Sounds.

-In 2004, Happy Mondays reunited to play a comeback gig called "Get Loaded in the Park" on Clapham Common, with only original members.
-Two years later they released the single "Playground Superstar", featured in the football film Goal, which was released after Bez had won Celebrity Big Brother.
-In 2007 Happy Mondays produced the album, Uncle Dysfunktional.
+In 2004, Happy Mondays reunited to play a comeback gig called "Get Loaded in the Park" on Clapham Common, with only two original members.
+Two years later they released the single "Playground Superstar", featured in the sports drama film Goal (2005), which was released after Bez had won Celebrity Big Brother.
+In 2007 Happy Mondays released their fifth studio album, Uncle Dysfunktional.
 In 2009 he made a cameo appearance as himself in Channel 4 drama Shameless.

 Black Grape

-In 1995 Ryder launched his new project, Black Grape.
-Its first release, It's Great When You're Straight...
-Yeah, topped the British album chart for a week.
-However, the follow-up album, Stupid Stupid Stupid, did not achieve the same critical nor commercial success, and the group split in 1998.
-The group reformed briefly in 2010, and released a single in 2015, and in August 2017, released Pop Voodoo, their first full album since 1997.
+In 1993 Ryder formed a new rock band, Black Grape.
+Their debut studio album, It's Great When You're Straight...Yeah (1995), topped the UK Albums Chart for a week.
+However, their follow-up studio album, Stupid Stupid Stupid, did not achieve the same critical nor commercial success, and the band broke-up in 1998.
+The group reformed briefly in 2010, and released a single in 2015, and in August 2017, released Pop Voodoo, their first studio album since 1997.

+In the beginning of 2024 the band released their fourth studio album Orange Head.